 The National Reconnaissance Office hopes to recover momentum next week with the launch of an upgraded eavesdropping spacecraft, delayed three years by its own problems at the same time the NRO has juggled a flood of new requirements and accusations of mismanagement of existing programs.
 The flight will mark the launch of the biggest, most secret and expensive military spacecraft on board the worldâ€™s largest rocket.
 Liftoff of the United Launch Alliance (ULA) Delta IV Heavy, carrying ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "The Black Worldâ€™s New Star".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "The Black Worldâ€™s New Star".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.